valentingol/gan-facies-modeling/README.md

 facies, starting from 0.
 The number of facies is then `dataset.max() + 1`.

-Now you can simply run a train on the default dataset with unconditional SAGAN model using the following command:
+Now you can simply run a train on the default dataset with unconditional SAGAN model using the following command in `gan_facies` folder:

 ```bash
 python apps/train.py